This comment {below} was in response to my article, Structuring the Day for a Toddler. I wanted to share my response with everyone.

 Here’s the thing.
 If your baby or toddler wakes up and is hungry, he’s more likely to be cranky and fussy.
 If he has to wait for 30 minutes after you wake up for you to go to the bathroom, brush your teeth, and fix breakfast, low blood sugar can cause a child to feel anxious and fussy.
 That just gets your day off wrong.

-I would never want a mother who is giving her family her very best to ever feel guilty for getting some much needed extra sleep!
+Please know, I would never want a mother who is giving her family her very best to ever feel guilty for getting some much needed extra sleep!

-When you put your child {or children} on a basic routine during the day including set bedtimes, often their sleep patterns at night even out and they fall into a good circadian rhythm and will sleep through the night.
 If you are breastfeeding, I definitely recommend co-sleeping!
-I was always able to wake up early when I had nursing infants because we co-slept together and waking up for middle of the night feedings went practically unnoticed because all I really did was take two seconds to latch the baby on and I was back to sleep.
+I was always able to wake up early when I had nursing infants because we co-slept together and waking up for middle-of-the-night feedings went practically unnoticed because all I really did was take two seconds to latch the baby on and I was back to sleep.

 Side Note: I have suffered from frequent insomnia the last couple of years.
 Anything can keep me awake – stress, joy, excitement, new book ideas, etc. My mind just won’t always shut down.
 Or, I’ll go to sleep and then wake up a couple of hours later and not be able to sleep until around 6:00 am.
 So frustrating!

-I recently started taking Valerian Root, which is an herb that helps you relax at bedtime so that you can sleep.
-This has been life changing for me!
-I feel refreshed when I wake up!
 No joke, I can’t even tell you how amazing it has been for me to have my energy back.
-I’m still catching up on sleep, but I’m looking forward to waking up earlier.
+I’m still catching up on sleep, but I look forward to waking up earlier.
 I’ve already noticed that I’m just waking up by 7:00 am feeling wide awake.

-I thought I would share that since some of you may have a hard time sleeping regardless of whether your little ones are waking you up in the middle of the night.
+I thought I would share that. since some of you may have a hard time sleeping regardless of whether your little ones are waking you up in the middle of the night.

 12 Comments